canbekley/ab_test_analysis/README.md

 In order to run the project on <code>Anaconda</code>, you will need to download the files <code>ab_test_analysis.ipynb</code>, <code>environment.yaml</code>, <code>ab_data.csv</code>, and <code>countries.csv</code> and save them in the same directory.
 Next, you will have to navigate the <code>Anaconda Prompt</code> to the directory of the files.
 Create the environment using <code>conda env create -f environment.yaml</code> and activate it with <code>activate py3</code>.
 Now you can open the notebook by typing in <code>Jupyter Notebook</code> and run the IPYNB file from there.

 ### Without Installation:
-You can just view the complete analysis and the used code from the included HTML file <code>ab_test_analysis.html</code> without any prerequisitions.
+You can also just view the complete analysis by using the GitHub built-in notebook viewer on <code>ab_test_analysis.ipynb</code> without any prerequisitions.